 Warwick, Rhode Island, like nearby Providence, is fighting high rates of drug and alcohol abuse.
-In 2016, Kent County’s Warwick police received 200 calls from Warwick residents regarding drug overdoses.
-In response, they used Narcan 10 times to revive those who overdosed.
-Rhode Island lost 239 people to substance abuse in 2014, and this number rose to 336 fatal overdoses 2 years later.
-Rhode Island’s death rate from substance abuse is 28.2 out of 100,000 people.
-Recently, local police investigated a Warwick native who delivered fentanyl, and conspired to deliver heroin.
-As a result of such volumes of substance abuse overdoses, Rhode Island is in the top 5 in the nation for overdose rate, and the state continues to struggle with opioid abuse use disorders.
+In 2020, there were 384 overdose deaths in the state of Rhode Island.
+In response, Kent County, where Warwick is located, used Narcan 10 times to revive those who overdosed.
+Overdose deaths in Rhode Island are increasingly related to Opioids.
+In 2018, 267 overdoses involved Opioids.
+Fentanyl, a synthetic Opioid that is 80-100 times more powerful than Morphine, was found in 213 overdose deaths for the same year.
+As a result of such volumes of substance abuse overdoses, Rhode Island is in the top 5 in the nation for overdose rate, and the state continues to struggle with Opioid abuse use disorders.

 Expecting Mothers And Opioid Cases In Warwick

-Cases of expecting mothers battling opioid abuse and birthing babies craving opioids remains high statewide.
+Cases of expecting mothers battling opioid abuse and birthing babies craving Opioids remains high statewide.
 Oftentimes, these cases involve a mother and a prescription opioid dependence that transitions to stronger, illicit opioids.
-In 2014, there were 97 cases of Rhode Island babies who were dependent on opioids.
-Babies are often prescribed small doses of the opioid they are dependent on to avoid painful withdrawal symptoms.
+In 2017, there were 11.7 Neonatal Abstinence Syndrome cases per 1,000 hospital births.
+Babies are often prescribed small doses of the Opioid they are dependent on to avoid painful withdrawal symptoms.